1770 Naval Air Squadron

 1770 Naval Air Squadron (1770 NAS) was a Naval Air Squadron of the Royal Navy's Fleet Air Arm.
-It formed at RNAS Yeovilton (HMS Heron) on 10 September 1943 as a two-seat fighter squadron and embarked on HMS Indefatigable in May 1944.
-It took part in several attacks on the German Battleship Tirpitz and other operations in Norwegian waters before sailing for the Far East.
+It formed at RNAS Yeovilton (HMS Heron), on 10 September 1943, as a two-seat Fighter Squadron and embarked on HMS Indefatigable in May 1944.
+It took part in several attacks on the German Battleship Tirpitzand other operations in Norwegian waters before sailing for the Far East.
 In 1945, as part of the British Pacific Fleet, the squadron took part in attacks on Sumatra, Sakishima Gunto and Formosa.
-It disembarked to Australia in June 1945 and then disbanded on 30 September 1945 at RAAF Maryborough (HMS Nabstock).
+It disembarked to Australia in June 1945 and then disbanded on 30 September 1945 at RNAS Maryborough (HMS Nabstock), Queensland, Australia.

+History

+Two-seater Fighter Squadron (1943-1945)

+1770 Naval Air Squadron formed at RNAS Yeovilton (HMS Heron), Somerset, on 10 September 1943 as a two-seater fighter squadron, led by Lieutenant Commander(A) I.P.
+Godfrey, RNVR.
+It was equipped with twelve Fairey Firefly I, a carrier-borne fighter, anti-submarine and reconnaissance aircraft.

+During the middle of December the squadron flew north to the Orkney Islands.
+Initially based at RNAS Grimsetter (HMS Robin), near Kirkwall, Mainland.
+Major V.B.G.
+Cheesman, DSO, MBE, DSC, RM took command and it then moved the short distance to RNAS Hatston (HMS Sparrowhawk), in the middle of February 1944.

+The squadron embarked in the newly completed Implacable-class aircraft carrier, HMS Indefatigable, in May 1944.
+It took part in operations against the German battleship Tirpitz in July, as part of Operation Mascot, where it attacked German auxiliary vessels and shore-based gun positions.

+More sorties were later conducted off Norway, along with another attack on the Tirpitz, before Indefatigable sailed along with the squadron for the Far East, and subsequently joined the British Pacific Fleet.

+During April 1945, the squadron was part of the attacks on the Japanese-held oil refineries situated at Palembang on the Dutch East Indies island of Sumatra.
+It also operated over the Sakishima Islands between March and May 1945, and later against Formosa, the main island of Taiwan.